MorganBergen/theory-of-computation/README.md

-# theory-of-computation
-Introduction to the Theory of Computation
+# Introduction to the Theory of Computation